dr-skot/json-stash/README.md

 // '{"$type":"CIAAgent","data":{"first":"Ethan","last":"Hunt"}}'
 ```

-### Anything else
+### Private-field classes

-For other types, you'll need to provide a custom serializer.
+If your class has private fields, you'll need to provide a `save` function.
+In the simplest case, `save`
-For example, say your `Agent` class has private properties:
+returns an array of arguments to pass to the class constructor.

 ```javascript
 class Agent {